mike2git/checkconf/README.md

 # checkconf
-Make a diff between CBS/PSI configuration keys from database and keys from files (asc or fcv)
+Make a diff between CBS/PSI configuration keys from database and keys from files (asc or fcv).

 Voici les améliorations :